 It’s best to start with very low doses of melatonin.
 “Keep the dose close to the amount that your body normally produces.
 That’s less than 0.3 mg per day,” she advises.
 “You should only use the lowest amount possible to achieve the desired effect.”

 When it comes to melatonin, it’s best not to go it alone.
-Melatonin is sold over-the-counter, but Dr. Drerup recommends working with your primary care doctor or a sleep specialist to find the safest and most effective dose for you.
-The right dose should produce restful sleep, with no daytime irritability or fatigue.
+Melatonin works differently for everyone, and doctor recommendations vary based on your diagnosis and sleep history.
+With chronic conditions like insomnia or other similar sleep disorders, it’s best to see a sleep specialist to get a correct diagnosis and consider cognitive behavioral therapy or other treatments.
+The right dose of melatonin should produce restful sleep, with no daytime irritability or fatigue.